fzyzcjy/flutter_rust_bridge/book/src/troubleshooting.md

 cargo build --target=x86_64-apple-darwin
 ```

+#### Generated code is so long?

+Indeed all generated code are necessary (if you find something that can be simplified, file an issue).
+Moreover, other code generation tools also generate long code - for example, when using Google protobuf, a very popular serialization library, I see >10k lines of Java code generated for a quite simple source proto file.

 #### Other problems?

 Don't hesitate to [open an issue](https://github.com/fzyzcjy/flutter_rust_bridge/issues/new?assignees=&labels=bug&template=bug_report.md&title=)!
 I usually reply within minutes or hours (except when sleeping, of course).